Canada - Burkina Faso Relations

 Trade and investments

 Canada and Burkina Faso have an established trade relationship that holds significant growth potential.
 Burkina Faso is an emerging market that offers opportunities for Canadian companies in different sectors, including mining, energy (especially renewable energy), agriculture, infrastructure, clean technologies and education.
 Canada is the largest mining investor in the country with mining assets of over 3 billion dollars.
 Canadian investments in the mining sector have become an important economic lever for supporting our trade relations and contributing to the economic development of Burkina Faso.
 Canadian investments in Burkina Faso were $1 817 million in 2018, with an increasing focus on clean energy, a sector in rapid expansion In 2017, bilateral merchandise trade reached $62 million, of which Canadian exports to Burkina Faso totalled $46.8 million and imports from Burkina Faso totalled $15.5 million.
 The main import products were mineral products, fruits and preserved food while export products were mainly machinery, vehicles, tools, electrical and electronic equipment, cereals and printed products.
 A foreign investment promotion and protection agreement between Canada and Burkina Faso came into effect in October 2017.
 This agreement should further promote and secure investment between the two countries.

 Development and humanitarian assistance

-Since 2000, the Government of Canada has provided over $765 million in development and international assistance to Burkina Faso.
+Since 2008, the Government of Canada has provided over $504 million in development and humanitarian assistance to Burkina Faso.
 This includes $63.41 million in 2017-2018, of which $52.46 million came from Global Affairs Canada.
-This support resulted in significant results, particularly in basic education for girls.
-Canadian priorities in Burkina Faso are guided by Canada’s Feminist International Assistance Policy and are built on gender equality and the fostering of girl’s and women’s empowerment.
-Canada is currently the leading technical and financial partner for gender equality issues in Burkina Faso.
+This support contributed to significant results, particularly in basic education for girls.
+Canadian priorities in Burkina Faso are guided by Canada’s Feminist International Assistance Policy which promotes gender equality as well as the empowerment of women and girls.
+Canada is currently the chair of the technical and financial partner group for basic education in Burkina Faso.
 See Project Browser for additional information on programming in Burkina Faso.

 Other relevant information